matan-h/jekyll-webp/README.md

 </picture>
 ```
 ## Advanced use: Liquid block
-if you sometimes compile the images to webp, and sometimes dont, and you want one block to get filename,
+If you sometimes compile the images to WebP, and sometimes don't, and you want one block to get filename,
-you can put this liquid code inside the `_includes` folder in your jekyll (in `webp` file, without extention).
+you can put this liquid code inside the `_includes` folder in your Jekyll (in `webp` file, without extension).
 ```liquid
 {% assign webp_images = (site.static_files | where: "extname", '.webp' ) %}
 {% if webp_images.size > 0 %}